 Project Description

-The grouped project “ECO2 Rubber Forests Guatemala” aims to create a broad platform for carbon market access in Guatemala where rubber forests will be established and managed.
-The Project will facilitate access to carbon finance as an additional income source and will generate positive incentives for reforestation with sustainably or responsible managed rubber tree forests.
-The grouped platform will allow producers to access the carbon market efficiently, transparently and at a low cost for every project activity instance, mobilizing the capital necessary to scale up successful land-use practices.The project activity is reforestation with rubber tree forests along the Guatemalan region of Central America.
-The model of reforestation includes implementing sustainable or responsible forest management in all the plantations included in the Project.
+The grouped project "ECO2 Rubber Forests Guatemala" aims to create a broad platform for carbon market access in Guatemala where rubber forests will be established and managed.
+The project facilitates access to carbon finance as an additional income source and generates positive incentives for reforestation with sustainably managed rubber tree forests.
+The grouped platform allows producers to access the carbon market efficiently, transparently and at a low cost, mobilizing the capital necessary to scale up successful land-use practices.

 Anti-Discrimination Assurance

-The development of fundamental rights in relation to the dignity and promotion of women, are established in the Political Constitution of the Republic of Guatemala, the international conventions on women's human rights, and the action plans emanating from international conferences on the subject of women, corresponding such promotion to public and private institutions in what were applicable.
+The development of fundamental rights in relation to the dignity and promotion of women are established in the Political Constitution of the Republic of Guatemala, international conventions on women's human rights, and corresponding action plans.
+Our project team holds every individual to a high standard of integrity, ensuring no one is involved in any form of discrimination or sexual harassment based on gender, race, religion, ethnicity, social class, or other aspects of human individuality.

 Equal Opportunity Policy

-Avoidance of Corruption and Other Unethical Behavior
+Avoidance of Corruption and Unethical Behavior

 Grievance Redress Procedure